-When choosing an SUP surfing leash, and really any surfboard leashes, you first want to consider the length of your board.
-The general rule of thumb on SUP leashes is to get one that is as long, or a little longer, than your stand up paddle board.
-Thus you don’t just want to walk into a surf shop and get a standard 6’, 7’, or 8’ short board surfing leash because it will be too short and you’ll end up getting hit by your board on the recoil.
-Most SUP leashes are 10’ to 12’ and should be a little thicker in diameter than surfing leashes, which are usually quarter inch.
+When choosing a SUP surfing leash you first want to consider the length of your board.
+The general rule of thumb on SUP leashes is to get one that is as long as your stand up paddle board (give or take 1-2 feet).
+You don’t just want to walk into a surf shop and get a standard 6’, 7’, or 8’ short board surfing leash because it will be too short, and you’ll end up getting hit by your board on the recoil.
+Most SUP leashes are 10’ to 12’ and should be a little thicker in diameter than regular surfboard leashes, which are usually one quarter inch thick.
 SUP leashes start at about 5/16ths inch.
 You can get either a straight leash, or a coiled SUP leash.
 Also, you can get a leash that is designed to attach to your ankle or your calf depending on your preference.

 If you plan on using your SUP to simply cruise around a calm bay or lake, a SUP surfing leash might not be necessary.
 If the water you ride on is calm and you are not worried about falling off your board, you most likely don't need a leash.
 However, if you are planning on going in rougher waters and worry that you may fall off your SUP board, having a leash can prevent the board from drifting far from you if you do fall off.
 Additionally, if you are planning to surf on your SUP, we highly recommend using a SUP surfing leash.